Air Conditioner Repair Checklist

 - Ensure your hands and feet are dry before you work on the panel or breakers.

 - Locate the breaker marked “AC” and make sure it’s in the “on” spot.
-If it’s overloaded, the breaker will be in the middle of the panel or “off” spot.
+If it’s overloaded, the breaker will be in the "off" position.

 - Quickly move the breaker back to the “on” spot.
 If it immediately triggers again, don’t reset it and call us at 201-268-5663.
 A switch that keeps tripping may signal your home has electrical trouble.